 The Town of Dillon currently faces significant parking issues associated with multi-family residential developments, especially those surrounding the Core Area.
 Some multi-family residential developments, such as many of the condominium buildings along La Bonte Street, are so deficient in parking that residents are forced to park in the Town owned Core Area rotating parking lots.
 These lots rotate every day, so vehicles cannot remain parked more than one night.
-This parking issue is exacerbated by the high percentage of these units being utilized for short-term rentals.
+This parking issue is exacerbated by the high percentage of these units being utilized for short-term rentals whose occupants often bring more than one vehicle.
 Compliance with parking requirements in the Core Area, especially with overflow parking by short-term rental guests, is increasingly becoming an enforcement issue.